Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 Atari: There's No Comparing It With Any Other Video Game

-It's another advert for the legendary Atari 2600 "Woody" games console, launched four years before in 1977 and still doing well in 1981.
-The advert shows a nice stack of games cart...
+It's another advert for the legendary Atari 2600 "Woody" games console, launched four years before in 1977 - when it was known as the Atari VCS - and still doing well in 1981.
+The advert shows a nice...

 Acorn advert thumbnail